Air pollution can negatively affect pregnancy, possibly leading to preterm birth, a low birth weight, stillbirth, or congenital abnormalities.

 - the specific pollutant

 Other factors may interact with pollution to either mitigate or increase the risk.
-Most research suggests that groups who are more vulnerable to congenital abnormalities are also more likely to live in polluted areas.

 For parents with a low income or those from minority groups, other risk factors — such as exposure to racism and lack of access to quality food, good prenatal care, or safe homes — may intensify the effects of air pollution.